nginxinc/nginx-azure-workshops/labs/lab5/readme.md

 99% Split

 <br/>

 Now that you get the concept and the configuration steps, you can see how EASY it is with Nginx Split Clients to route traffic to different backend applications, including different versions of apps - it's as easy as creating a new Upstream block, and determining the Split Ratio.
 Consider this not so subtle point - *you did not have to create ONE ticket, change a single DNS record and WAIT, change any firewall rules, update cloud XYZ devices - nothing!*  All you did was tell Nginx to Split existing Live traffic, accelerating your app development velocity into OverDrive.

+### Optional Exercise:  Split Traffic 3 ways - Docker, AKS1, and AKS2

 >The Director of Development has heard about your success with Nginx for Azure Split Clients, and now also wants a small percentage of Live Traffic for the next App version, but this Alpha version is `running in AKS Cluster2`.
 Oh NO!! - Success usually does mean more work.
 But lucky for you, Split clients can work with many Upstreams.
-So after several beers, microwaved pizza and intense discussions, your QA team decides on the following Splits:
+So after `several beers, microwaved pizza and intense discussions`, your QA team decides on the following Splits:

 - AKS2 will get 1% traffic - for the Dev Director's request
 - AKS1 will get 80% traffic - for new version